Government hiring and personnel of Donald Trump: 2016

 Trump's 2016 presidential transition set a 'low bar' for modern transitions according to Max Stier, followed by George H. W. Bush.

 2024

 Trump's 2024 transition team officially started in August, which is considered unusually late as most transition efforts start in the late spring.
 Donald Trump Jr. and Eric Trump were reported by Axios to be screening members of the transition team and future administration for loyalty.
 Robert F. Kennedy Jr.'s inclusion as an honorary co-chair has generated concern among health experts worried about the influence he may have in hiring people related to vaccines and other important health-related positions.
-RFK Jr. said his role in the administration would relate to healthcare and food and drug policy, and later stating that Trump would give him control over HHS and the USDA.
+Kennedy said his role in the administration would relate to healthcare and food and drug policy, and later stating that Trump would give him control over HHS and the USDA.
 Another conspiracy theorist named an honorary co-chair is Tulsi Gabbard.
 Gabbard has defended autocratic regimes against criticism including Russia and Syria.